melezhik/Sparrow6/documentation/development.md

 # Helper functions

+Sparrow provides some helper function that could be useful.

+Those functions are available _inside tasks and hooks_.

-Here is the list of function one can use _inside tasks and hooks_:
+Following is the list of helper functions:

 * `root_dir()` - task root directory.